AnneLonero/stock-analysis/README.md

 ![VBA_Challenge_2018_2](https://user-images.githubusercontent.com/114631804/204064150-e5ffb656-eeb9-4025-ab86-5f842b95a654.png)

-##Summary
+## Summary

-###Advantages and disadvantages of refactoring code
+### Advantages and disadvantages of refactoring code
 Refactored code is more logical in term of structure for computer to run and understand.
 It eliminates the nested "for" loop which reduce the confusion.
-However, the original code would be easier for human (especially less advanced coder) to unsderstand since it includes more hardcode and more straight forward.
+However, the original code would be easier for human (especially less advanced coder) to unsderstand, since it includes more hardcode and is more straight forward.

-###Application Advantages and Disadvantages of refactoring code
+### Application Advantages and Disadvantages of refactoring code
 Refactored code ran much faster and more dynamic than the original code.
 Since the logic is more organized and more variables are identified, the refactored code can potentially be used for larger dataset or other application.
 However, the refactored code needs to be documented very detailed for future improvement.